-The best way to prevent refrigerant leaks is to have the system professionally inspected and serviced one to two times per year - once at the start of spring and again before the fall.
-A pro can replace worn or aging parts that may contribute to a leak, tighten connections, mitigate wear and tear, test for leaks, and check the system’s refrigerant levels and recharge the system if need be.
+The best way to prevent refrigerant leaks is to have the system professionally inspected and serviced one to two times per year – once at the start of spring and again before the fall.
+A pro can replace worn or aging parts that may contribute to a leak, tighten connections, mitigate wear and tear, test for leaks, check the system’s refrigerant levels, and recharge the system if need be.

 Unit Won’t Power On

 The third AC issue homeowners often experience is a system that won’t turn on.
 Multiple issues could cause this.

 - The thermostat may need replacing (or simply need replacement batteries)

 - The unit’s emergency power shutoff (usually located near the outdoor condenser unit) may be turned off

 - The evaporator coils may be frozen over with ice, preventing the unit from kicking on

 - The unit may be overheating, short-circuiting, or overloading the circuit, causing the breaker to trip

 Depending on the underlying issue, preventing this could be as simple as keeping the thermostat’s batteries up to date, installing a new thermostat, or making sure the air filters get changed on time.
 But since the issue is often more complicated or more serious – such as a loose or damaged wire in the unit, failing compressor, or faulty electrical component – preventing AC power issues usually comes down to regular professional maintenance.